DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   In the new API, offloads are divided into per-port and per-queue offloads.
   Offloads are disabled by default and enabled per application request.

-  The old ethdev - drivers offload interface will be deprecated on 18.05.
-  This includes:
-  - removal of the conversion in ethdev from new offloading API to old API for drivers.

   In later releases the old offloading API will be deprecated, which will include:
   - removal of ``ETH_TXQ_FLAGS_NO*`` flags.
   - removal of ``txq_flags`` field from ``rte_eth_txconf`` struct.